rasagu/SME-AI-Toolkit/README.md

     ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/f9b4eb5a-add3-4712-9cf8-3d913bdd2655)

-    _If you're working in the browser version_:
+3.  _If you're working in the desktop version_:
     1. Copy the _Cypher_ code from _Query_
     2. Paste in the top bar
     3. Click the _Play_ button in the top right of the bar: